lovincyrus/cosmonauts-world/README.md

 1. Review this [posts-manifest.js](/data/posts-manifest.js)
 2. Follow this format [posts-manifest.default.js](/data/posts-manifest.default.js)
+3. Checkout a branch that will be merged into `staging`
-3. Name `your-project-logo.png` in kebab-case
+4. Name `your-project-logo.png` in kebab-case
-4. Copy your project logo with _transparent background_ (.png / .jpg) into `/static/logos/`
+5. Copy your project logo with _transparent background_ (.png / .jpg) into `/static/logos/`
-5. Ensure that verified status must be `false` by default
+6. Ensure that verified status must be `false` by default
-6. _MUST_ provide proof! (either in blog post, whitepaper, public announcement, codebase, etc)
+7. _MUST_ provide proof! (either in blog post, whitepaper, public announcement, codebase, etc)
-7. Insert social links (optional)
+8. Insert social links (optional)
-8. Add relevant tags (cosmos sdk, tendermint core, tendermint bft, ethermint, etc)
+9. Add relevant tags (cosmos sdk, tendermint core, tendermint bft, ethermint, etc)
-9. Finally, update `posts-manifest.js`, double check, and create a pull request 🚀
+10. Finally, update `posts-manifest.js`, double check, and create a pull request 🚀
-10. Add labels: `project` and `WIP` to the pull request
+11. Add labels: `project` and `WIP` to the pull request
-11. When it's ready for review, remove `WIP` and add `ready for review` labels
+12. When it's ready for review, remove `WIP` and add `ready for review` labels
-12. Once it's been reviewed by at least 3 users, remove `ready for review` label
+13. Once it's been reviewed by at least 3 users, remove `ready for review` label
-13. Mergify will automatically merge it when [conditions](./.mergify.yml) are met
+14. Mergify will automatically merge it when [conditions](./.mergify.yml) are met

 ### Suggesting a project